nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User request to delete a specific task<br>
 2. System request confirmation of deletion of task
 3. User confirm to delete task
-4. System will delete the specific task.
+4. System will delete the specific task.<br>
    Use Case ends

 **Extension**